ShreyaKapoor18/StatisticalPhysics/README.md

 # StatisticalPhysics
-Statistics of ensemble of partcles

-Simulations using Scilab Software
+Simulations using Scilab Software for statistics in of an ensemble of particles.

-File Description
+All file descriptions are given below.

 # AllStats
 Plot the distribution function for energies at different temperatures